sterling-tenn/poketwo-autocatcher/README.md

 ---

-**For a version of this autocatcher that works with repl.it, please see the replit branch [here](https://github.com/devraza/catchtwo/tree/replit)**
+**For a version of this autocatcher that works easily with repl.it, please see the replit branch [here](https://github.com/devraza/catchtwo/tree/replit)**.

 ### Features
 The bot has the following features: